CureMeAbroad

 Ideal Candidates

-Things to Check Before Treatment
+Things to Check for Chemotherapy Abroad

 • Discuss any medications or supplements you're taking with your doctor, and ask if you should stop them before chemotherapy.